UniCourt/WebApp-Workshop1/playground/README.md

 # Javascript Playground

 ## Setup docker to play with basic Javascript
-- Navigate to the folder `workshop/WebApp-Workshop1/playground`
+- Open a terminal & navigate to the folder `workshop/WebApp-Workshop1/playground`
 - Build and run Docker-compose
 - `docker-compose build`
 - `docker-compose up -d`